Monday’s high school roundup: Westbrook opens field hockey season with a 2-0 win

 GIRLS’ SOCCER

-TRAIP ACADEMY 1, WELLS 0: Molly Sawtell scored the only goal on a feed from Noelle Denholm 12:22 into the second half, scoring from just inside the 6-yard box as the Raiders (3-1) outlasted the Warriors (2-2) at Kittery.
+TRAIP ACADEMY 1, WELLS 0: Molly Sawtell scored the only goal on a feed from Noelle Denholm 12:22 into the second half, scoring from just inside the 6-yard box as the Rangers (4-0) outlasted the Warriors (2-2) at Kittery.

 Mia Pasciuto had three saves for Wells; Olivia O’Leary stopped eight shots for Traip Academy.